MicrosoftEdge/WebView2Feedback/specs/Media.md

       [in] EventRegistrationToken token);

   /// Mutes all audio output from this CoreWebView2.
+  ///
+  /// \snippet AudioComponent.cpp Mute
   HRESULT Mute();

   /// Unmutes all audio output from this CoreWebView2.
+  ///
+  /// \snippet AudioComponent.cpp Unmute
   HRESULT Unmute();
-  /// Indicates whether all audio output from this CoreWebView2 is muted or not.
-  [propget] HRESULT IsMuted([out, retval] BOOL* isMuted);

-  /// Adds an event handler for the `IsCurrentlyAudibleChanged` event.
+  /// Adds an event handler for the `IsAudioPlayingChanged` event.
-  /// `IsCurrentlyAudibleChanged` runs when the audible state changes.
+  /// `IsAudioPlayingChanged` runs when the audible state changes.
+  ///
+  /// \snippet AudioComponent.cpp IsAudioPlayingChanged
-  HRESULT add_IsCurrentlyAudibleChanged(
+  HRESULT add_IsAudioPlayingChanged(
-      [in] ICoreWebView2StagingIsCurrentlyAudibleChangedEventHandler* eventHandler,
+      [in] ICoreWebView2StagingIsAudioPlayingChangedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

-  /// Remove an event handler previously added with `add_IsCurrentlyAudibleChanged`.
+  /// Remove an event handler previously added with `add_IsAudioPlayingChanged`.
-  HRESULT remove_IsCurrentlyAudibleChanged(
+  HRESULT remove_IsAudioPlayingChanged(
       [in] EventRegistrationToken token);

   /// Indicates whether any audio output from this CoreWebView2 is audible.
-  /// IsCurrentlyAudible is used to indicate if there is audio or media currently playing and can be true even if IsMuted is true or the volume is turned off.
+  /// CoreWebView2 can be audible when muted, IsAudioPlaying is used to indicate
-  /// if there are audio/media currently playing.
+  /// if there are audio currently playing.
+  ///
+  /// \snippet AudioComponent.cpp IsAudioPlaying
-  [propget] HRESULT IsCurrentlyAudible([out, retval] BOOL* isAudible);
+  [propget] HRESULT IsAudioPlaying([out, retval] BOOL* isAudioPlaying);
 }

 /// Implements the interface to receive `IsMutedChanged` events.
 Use the